 Now there has been a lot said about how undercoating is a sheer waste of money.
 But is it?
 Well, that actually depends on a number of things.
 Let’s take a look at some of them and a few pros and cons of undercoating:

-– Galvanised steel is mainly used by car makers to manufacture those specific vulnerable areas of the car like fenders, floors and doors.
-When we say galvanised, it means that the metal would be given a coating of zinc.
+- Galvanized steel is mainly used by carmakers to manufacture those specific vulnerable areas of the car like fenders, floors, and doors.
+When we say galvanized, it means that the metal would be given a coating of zinc.
 Now while that is absolutely fine, you must remember that this coating of zinc is bound to be lost when car makers weld the metal.
 So what do you do?
-Of course, you get it rust proofed.
+Of course, you get it rust-proofed.
 You don’t want the metal surfaces of your doors and fenders to get corroded, do you?
 Hence, the need for auto undercoating.

-- If you are planning to go for rust proofing, there is one thing you need to remember.
+- If you are planning to go for rustproofing, there is one thing you need to remember.
 Most of these companies provide you with a lifetime guarantee.
 However, like everything else, they come with limitations and conditions.
-To ensure that your car is in top notch condition, you will have to get your car checked at regular intervals.
+To ensure that your car is in top-notch condition, you will have to get your car checked at regular intervals.
 You will also have to get it cleaned and washed to ensure that dirt isn’t accumulating in unsuspecting areas.
-If you fail to get your cars checked from time to time, that could nullify the lifetime warrantee.
+If you fail to get your cars checked from time to time, that could nullify the lifetime warranty.